Partnerships

 Project outline:

-This project is a collaboration between Queen Elizabeth University Hospital Birmingham (UHB) and Advanced Accelerator Applications (UK and Ireland) Limited (AAA) to target patient unmet need in RLT/NETs therapy, expanding the patient pathway of the current treatment options from In-Patient only to an additional Outpatient service for eligible patients.
+This project is a collaboration between Queen Elizabeth University Hospital Birmingham (UHB) and Advanced Accelerator Applications Ltd (AAA) to target patient unmet need in RLT/NETs therapy, expanding the patient pathway of the current treatment options from InPatient only to an additional Outpatient service for eligible patients.

 The project key objectives are to: